xiaojun-zhang/OpenVoice_server/README.md

 **Request Body:**

 - `text` (str): The text to be converted to speech.
-- `style` (str, optional): The style to be used for the synthesized speech.
-Defaults to 'default'.
+- `accent` (str, optional): The accent to be used for the synthesized speech.
+Defaults to 'en-newest'.
+Options are: 'en-au', 'en-br', 'en-default', 'en-india', 'en-newest', 'en-us', 'es', 'fr', 'jp', 'kr', 'zh'
-- `language` (str, optional): The language of the text to be synthesized.
-Defaults to 'English'.
 - `speed` (float, optional): The speed of the synthesized speech.
 Defaults to 1.0.

 **Example Request:**